Criticism of Islamism: Failure of Islamists in power

 In Iran, Akyol quotes Nicolas Pelham saying that from all visible signs in the capital Tehran, the 1979 Iranian Islamic Revolution has not re-Islamized Iranian society as much as the de-Islamized it.
 Islamic laws to enforce hijab and forbid alcohol all but openly flouted.

-In Sudan, following the 2019 Revolution toppling Islamist dictator Omar al-Bashir "security forces found over $350 million dollars in cash" in his residence alone.
+In Sudan, following the 2019 Revolution toppling Islamist dictator Omar al-Bashir "security forces found over $350 million in cash" in his residence alone.
 According to Abdelwahab El-Affendi, Islamism has come "to signify corruption, hypocrisy, cruelty and bad faith" in that country.
 "Sudan is perhaps the first genuinely anti-Islamist country in popular terms."

 Polls taken by Arab Barometer in six Arab countries – Algeria, Egypt, Tunisia, Jordan, Iraq and Libya – found "Arabs are losing faith in religious parties and leaders."
 In 2018–19, in all six countries, fewer than 20% of those asked whether they trusted Islamist parties answered in the affirmative.
 That percentage had fallen (in all six countries) from when the same question was asked in 2012–14.
 Mosque attendance also declined more than 10 points on average, and the share of those Arabs describing themselves as "not religious" went from 8% in 2013 to 13% in 2018–19.
 In Syria, Sham al-Ali reports "Rising apostasy among Syrian youths".